wxcctechsummit/wxcclabguides/labs/AnalyzerLab.md

 1. All previous labs completed
 2. Admin or supervisor credential with Analytics access in user profile
-3. <a href="https://www.youtube.com/embed/E4Ch2gUSRi4?start=63" target="_blank">Entry Point Site Level Dashboard </a>
-4. Make sure to make few test calls and answered by the agent the day you attempting this lab (to ensure we have some data to analyze)
+3. Make sure to make few test calls and answered by the agent the day you attempting this lab (to ensure we have some data to analyze)

 # 1. Login into Analyzer and review user interface